VahidFarahmandian/Jinget/01-Core/Jinget.Core.DiScanner/README.md

 # Jinget.Core.DiScanner
 Using this library, you can easily register your source code dependencies automatically without the need to write repetitive and annoying codes.

+Attention: This package is build based on `Autofac` assembly scanning.

 ## How to Use: